 An excellent technical description of dental erosion has been offered by Ganss: “Dental erosion can be defined as dissolution of tooth by acids when the surrounding aqueous phase is undersaturated with respect to tooth mineral.
 When the acidic challenge is acting for long enough, a clinically visible defect occurs.
 On smooth surfaces, the original luster of the tooth dulls.
 Later, the convex areas flatten or shallow concavities become present which are mostly located coronal to the enamel-cementum junction.
 On the occlusal surfaces, cusps become rounded or cupped and edges of restorations appear to rise above the level of the adjacent tooth surfaces.
 In severe cases, the whole tooth morphologically disappears and the vertical crown height can be significantly reduced.
 The result of continuing acid exposure, however, is not only a clinically visible defect, but also a change in the physical properties of the remaining tooth surface.
 It is recognized that erosive demineralization results in a significant reduction in microhardness, making the softened surface more prone to mechanical impacts.
 Although independent in origin, erosion is linked to other forms of wear not only because it contributes to the individual overall rate of tooth tissue loss, but also by enhancing physical wear.”17

-In terms of acid erosion per se, we first have a surface softening, followed by surface loss, as depicted in Figure 3.
+In terms of acid erosion, the process begins with a surface softening, followed by surface loss, as depicted in Figure 3.
 Surface loss occurs as a result of frictional forces impacting the softened tooth mineral, followed by the initiation of a second softened layer, which is partly demineralized.
 The affected area of the tooth is susceptible to further frictional challenges, which leads to additional tooth surface loss.

 Because of the interaction between frictional forces and acid, we have to consider tooth wear the result of a rather complicated process.
 In general, ETW is a multifactorial process that involves acid erosion and frictional forces of abrasion and attrition.